PhilippSev/SmartMeterReadout/README.md

 # SmartMeter Readout

 Smart Meter Readout is a small python script that periodically reads the values from the KAIFA SmartMeter using the MBUS customer interface.
+The read values are then saved as json files that can be used by e.g. a Webserver.

 ## Setup